MhMadHamster/telegram-bot/README.md

 #telegram-bot
-test nodejs telegram bot which answers you with xckd img
+test nodejs telegram bot which answers you with xckd img or Adventure Time quote

 init project with:
 ```